stanwu/CLI-Dev-Android-SDK/README.md

-# Template-Dev-Android-SDK for CLI developer
+# Template Dev Android SDK for CLI developer

 Template for Android Development Environment
 You don't need to install any GUI or Desktop environment for your Android app development environment.